stetson-engineers/grapher_scripter_tools/README.md

 These are scripts for automating common updates related to creating and modifying graph figures through the [Grapher™](https://www.goldensoftware.com/products/grapher) program.

 Included here are scripts for doing common bulk updates.
-Example use case is data in some spreadsheet is updated, this allows for regenerating all the PDFs descended from that.
-Another common item is that figures need to be renumbered both in the file name and on the figure (which can be time intensive), included is a script that bulk updates figure text.
+Example use case: Data in some spreadsheet is updated.
+This allows for regenerating a series of PDFs descended from that, assuming no changes to the Grapher file (.grf) are needed.
+Another common task is that figures need to be renumbered both in the file name and on the figure (which can be time intensive), included is a script that bulk updates figure text.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>